 The Importance of Kegel Exercises for Menopausal Women

-Whether you’re tired of going through box after box of bulky bladder pads for embarrassing urinary leakage or you’re trying to avoid ever needing bladder pads at all, we have good news: Getting urinary incontinence (UI) under control is possible with an assistive device like PeriCoach.
+Whether you’re tired of going through box after box of bulky bladder pads for embarrassing urine leakage or you’re trying to avoid ever needing bladder pads at all, we have good news: Getting urinary incontinence (UI) under control is possible with an assistive device like PeriCoach.

-While it’s not a normal part of getting older, mature women are more likely to experience UI.
+Like it or not, mature women are more likely to experience UI.
 This is because of hormone-driven physiological changes that happen during menopause, including:

 - Thinning of the urethra

 - Reduced elasticity of vaginal tissue

 There are several types of UI, including stress incontinence, the most common form of UI, which causes you to leak urine when laughing, coughing, or sneezing.
 Other types of UI include urge incontinence, the sudden need to empty your bladder, and overflow incontinence, which happens when the bladder doesn’t empty properly.

 Loss of muscle tone in the pelvic region during menopause can also lead to pelvic organ prolapse (POP), which occurs when an organ, such as the bladder, drops from its normal position and presses against the walls of the vagina.
 Organs that can prolapse include:

 When an organ like the uterus prolapses, it can push against the bladder or prevent the urethra from shutting completely, causing bladder leaks.

 Women in general are more likely experience urinary incontinence because of life factors like pregnancy, childbirth, and menopause, which can strain the muscles of the pelvic floor.
 Not only does UI reduce a woman’s quality of life, it can be quite expensive to treat.